Ron is a student of the American Civil War and writes about it frequently. His focus is not so much on the battles as on the people.

 Are Negative Reactions to the Confederate Flag Just a Matter of Opinion?

 Typically, those who support the public display of the Confederate flag insist that people who take offense at such displays are simply expressing what is nothing more than their opinion.
-But, flag supporters say, those who honor that banner have their own opinion, and have a free-speech right to express that opinion by continuing to fly the flag, even on public land and over government-owned facilities in states such as Mississippi (where the Confederate flag is embedded in the state flag) and South Carolina.
+But, flag supporters say, those who honor that banner have their own opinion, and have a free-speech right to express that opinion by continuing to fly the flag, even on public land and over government-owned facilities in states such as Mississippi (where the Confederate flag was embedded in the state flag) and South Carolina.

 Who is right?
 Does the symbolism represented by the Confederate flag exist purely in the eye of the beholder?
 Or is there some objective basis for determining whether that banner does or does not represent racism at its worst?
 Recent scientific research is providing an answer to that question.